-Each spouse can request information from the respective superannuation Trustee for either their policy or regarding their spouse's policy.
-This is done by sending to the Trustee a Declaration and Superannuation Information Form.
-The Trustee of the fund is entitled to charge a reasonable fee for providing the information.
+Each spouse can request information from the respective superannuation Frustee for either their policy or their spouse's policy.
+This is done by sending o the Trustee a Declaration and Superannuation Information Form.
+The Frustee of the fund is entitled to charge a reasonable fee for providing the nformation.
 The Trustee is not allowed to give out the address of the member, or notify the member that an information request has been received from a non-member (the other spouse).

-The Trustee is required to provide a statement to the requesting spouse outlining:
+The Trustee is required to provide a statement to the requesting spouse putlining:

-- The value of the superannuation interest as at certain dates; - Any withdrawals made between those dates; - Details of any payment flags (i.e. notifications) or previous splits; - Any fees that it will charge for payment splits and flags; - The member's eligible service period and date that their membership in the fund commenced; - Preservation and components of the interest; - Vesting terms and scales; - Details regarding reversionary beneficiary entitlements if the benefit is in the pension phase.
+- The value of the superannuation interest as at certain dates. - · Any withdrawals made between those dates. - Details of any payment flags (i.e. notifications) or previous splits. - Any fees that it will charge for payment splits and flags. - The member's eligible service period and date that their membership in the fund commenced. - · Preservation and components of the interest. - · Vesting terms and scales. - Details regarding reversionary beneficiary entitlements if the benefit is in the pension phase. - Valuing a superannuation interest.